180D-FW-2022/Team6/Communication/README.md

 socketClient.py/socketServer.py contain code adapted from the solution at https://bruinlearn.ucla.edu/courses/140361/modules utilized in our Week 3 Lab.
 This iteration only sent one frame of camera data before stopping.
 This was our second iteration.

 clientTest.py/serverTest.py contain are current working iteration and contain code adapted from the solution at https://pyshine.com/Socket-programming-and-openc/.
-There remains a few seconds lag in this iteration that hopefully will be resolved in the winter quarter.
+There remains an approximate 4 second lag in this iteration that hopefully will be resolved in the winter quarter.